Quick Start Guide

 Step 1: Set Up Your Visuals Library

 Before creating videos, you'll need some visual assets.
-Vizloom comes with a starter kit of visuals to get you going.
+Vizloom comes with a starter kit of visuals to get you going (find the link in your welcome email).

-- Open the Visuals dialog (it might be already open if you are launching Vizloom for the first time)
+- Open the Visuals dialog (it should open automatically on your first launch)

 - Drag each folder of visual assets onto it.
 They will automatically get organized into folders.